 In addition to his role in design education and professional organizations Soloviev also disseminated his ideas widely through his editorship from 1964 onwards of the Tekniecheskaya Estetika (Technical Aesthetic) VNIITE design journal, as well as the publication of many books and articles and conference addresses.

-His importance was recognized in the receipt of many design awards including the fourth Osaka International Design Award, the International World Design Prize, and the Japan Design Foundation’s International Design Award.
+His importance was recognised in the receipt of many design awards including the fourth Osaka International Design Award, the International World Design Prize, and the Japan Design Foundation’s International Design Award.
 Yuri Soloviev passed away in October 2013 aged 93.